utshomax/postman-docs/src/pages/docs/sending-requests/responses.md

     url: "https://blog.postman.com/how-to-review-postman-test-results/"
 ---

-The Postman response viewer helps you to visualize and check the correctness of API responses.
+The Postman response viewer helps you visualize and check the correctness of API responses.
 An API response consists of the response body, headers, cookies, and the HTTP status code.
 You can view details about the response, including test results, network information, response size, response time, and security warnings.
 You can also save responses as examples or files.

 ## Contents